drecken/wac/notes.md

 This script should end with passing all the PHPUnit tests

-> Note: the command for running frontend differs depending if we are running it for testing `npm run test` or for
+> the command for running frontend differs depending if we are running it for testing `npm run test` or for
 > browsing `npm run dev`

 ## Test